jdbctemplatemapper/jdbctemplatemapper/README.md

        while (rs.next()) {
          // selectMapper.buildModel(rs) will return the model populated from the resultSet
          // Everything below is just logic to populate the relationships
-         // Doing some checks to make sure unwanted objects are not created.
-         // Common code to get models can be extracted out to be one liners.
-         // See getModel() method definition below.
          // In this use case Order has many OrderLine and an OrderLine has one product

          // orderSelectMapper.getResultSetModelIdColumnLabel() returns the id column alias which is 'o_order_id'